 Kershaw is a very small town located in the state of South Carolina.
 With a population of 2,052 people and two constituent neighborhoods, Kershaw is the 156th largest community in South Carolina.

-Kershaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kershaw is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kershaw who work in sales jobs (14.29%), office and administrative support (11.48%), and teaching (7.00%).
+Kershaw is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Kershaw is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Kershaw who work in sales jobs (12.53%), office and administrative support (11.27%), and maintenance occupations (6.46%).

 The most common language spoken in Kershaw is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Gujarathi and Chinese.